Dr Mary-Alison Durand

 Teaching

-I organise and teach on the Alcohol, Tobacco and Other Drugs module, contribute to Evaluation of Public Health Interventions and lead seminars on Principles of Social Research.
+I organise and teach on the Alcohol, Tobacco and Other Drugs module, and contribute to Evaluation of Public Health Interventions and Principles of Social Research.
 I am a tutor on the MSc in Public Health, and supervise Research Degree students.
 I am particularly interested in supervising students on topics related to health and social care integration or mental health and care provision.

 I am Faculty Research Degrees Director for Public Health and Policy.